jadecobra/python_tdd_exercises/source/IndentationError.rst

 * change ``test_indentation_error.py`` to make the spacing/indentation match

   .. code-block:: python

     class Class():
         attribute = None
         attribute = None
         attribute = None
         attribute = None

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The point of this exercise was to get familiar with python spacing convention to help understand the ``IndentationError`` and its solution.

 Indentation matters in python because it is how blocks of code are segmented.
-Whena :doc:`functions` is defined, all the statements that belong to the it are indented, same with a :doc:`class`\ , all the statements that belong to the it, its :doc:`methods <functions>` and attributes are indented underneath it.
+When a :doc:`function <functions>` is defined, all the statements that belong to it are indented, same with a :doc:`class <classes>`, all the :doc:`methods <functions>` and attributes that belong to it are indented underneath the definition

 This helps with reading the code so I can tell what belongs to a namespace the same way curly braces do for languages that use them for that purpose.

-Interactive Development Environments have gotten a lot better and automatically indent code for you using the convention of the language you are writing, which saves time spent counting the number of spaces to indent.
+Interactive Development Environments have gotten a lot better and automatically indent code for you using the convention of the language you are writing, which saves time spent counting the number of spaces to indent